Environmental Conservation and Heritage Management

 Programme managerDr Ian Grange

-Designed with the input of industry and research specialists as well as our partners at Cirencester College, it offers a unique blend of academic and practical training that will be your professional gateway into the environmental, conservation, and heritage sectors.
+Designed with the input of industry and research specialists as well as our partners at Cirencester College, it offers a unique blend of academic and practical training that will be your professional gateway into environmental, conservation and heritage sectors.

-Should you wish to advance your studies, you may progress onto an appropriate BSc Honours course, such as BSc (Hons) Countryside Management or BSc (Hons) Wildlife and Countryside Management at the RAU.
-Progression opportunities will also be available to appropriate honours conversion courses at other Higher Education Institutions in the UK.
+Should you wish to advance your studies, you may progress on to an appropriate BSc Honours course, such as BSc (Hons) Countryside Management at the RAU.
+Progression opportunities will also be available to appropriate honours conversion courses at other HEIs in the UK.

-A work placement during the summer vacation between your first and second year gives you the added benefit of embedding all that you learn with field experience, strengthening your portfolio.
+A work placement during the summer holiday between your first and second year gives you the added benefit of embedding all that you learn with field experience, strengthening your portfolio.

-During your first year you will master the key principles of ecology, landscape development, cultural history, and heritage management, leading to a Certificate of Higher Education.
+During your first year, you will master the key principles of environmental conservation: ecology, landscape development, cultural history, and heritage management, leading to a Certificate of Higher Education.
 This will equip you with the skills to complete the second year conducting habitat surveys and research projects, and producing presentations and information resources.

 Practical conservation, archaeological and field skills are an essential part of the course, with opportunities to complete certificated courses in machinery and equipment operations relevant to conservation activities.
 The cost of training courses, which are taught at the Rural Innovation Centre, are included in the tuition fees.